lyySpace/DBMS_FinalProj/docs/diary.md

 [2025-11-26 17:42]
 I change the schema again, deleting the is_deleted boolean column and adding deleted_at timestamp column instead.
 This is more flexible for future use.
 If deleted_at is '9999-12-31 23:59:59', then the user is not deleted.
 Otherwise, the user is deleted.
 Besides, I'll design a function to automatically purge the deleted user after 1 year.
 This function would be placed at /modules/scheduler/tasks.

+[2025-11-27 00:54]
+I forgot to set JWT_SECRET in the generateToken function in auth.service.ts.
+This bug bothers me for several hours.
+Finally I found the problem and fixed it.